bwu62/stat240-revamp/docs/10-probability.md

 In this section, we'll introduce you to some foundational probability theory that will be necessary for later models.
 We will do this in a way that is only semi-rigorous, with an emphasis on teaching the materials in an intuitive fashion.

-## Random variables
+## Random variables (RVs)

 Suppose we have an **experiment** that produces an **outcome** each time it's observed.
 This is modeled by a **random variable**, often denoted with a capital letter, e.g. $X$ or $Y$.
 The set of all possible outcomes is called the **sample space** and often denoted $\Omega$.

 Sets of possible outcomes are called **events**.
 Each event has some **probability** associated with it.
 The probability of some event is often denoted $P(\text{event})$.

+A **distribution** is any specification of both the outcomes and the associated probabilities of a random variable.

 :::{.eg}
-Let $X$ be the result of rolling a 6-sided die that is **fair**, i.e. the outcomes 1, 2, 3, 4, 5, and 6 all have equal probability.
+Let $X$ be the result of rolling a standard 6-sided die that is **fair**, i.e. the outcomes 1, 2, 3, 4, 5, and 6 all have equal probability.
 Here are few examples of events and their corresponding probabilities:

  - Probability of getting a 1: $P(X=1)=\frac16$
  - Probability of getting more than 4: $P(X>4)=\frac13$